 Project Name Project ID E.C.
 Funding Amount Project Description PHEL (Public Health and Environmental Laboratories) Building PHEL-1 1.14-Other Public Health Services \$104,400,000 South Carolinas state public health and environmental laboratories serve the citizens of the state as the backbone for (1) Disease prevention control and surveillance, (2) Food safety emergency preparedness and response, (3) Policy development and integrated data management, (4) Reference and specialized testing, (5) Environmental health and protection, (6) Laboratory improvement and regulation, (7) Public health research training and education, (8) Partnerships and communication which are the eleven core functions of public health laboratories.
-Our state's core health and environmental laboratory building is no longer able to meet the technological advances of modern-day laboratory practices and testing systems.
+Our state's core health and environmental laboratory practices and testing systems.
 Constructing a new building allows us the ability to configure a new floor plate ideally suited to the current functionality allows for continuous operation with the exception of physical move-in time facilitates streamlined expansion and team spaces and does not interrupt testing activities during construction.
 The key performance indicators to track this project include: (1) Groundbreaking, (2) Completion of Foundation, (3) Dry-in of the building (everything is weatherproofed), (4) Substantial completion.
 This starts at the 1 year out mark.
 RIA Support RIA Permitting Supp.
-5.18-Water and Sewer: Other \$6,000,000 Ongoing efforts to support permitting for various water and sewer infrastructure projects coordinated through the Rural Infrastructure Authority (RIA).
+7.1-Admin Expenses \$6,000,000 Ongoing efforts to support permitting for various water and sewer infrastructure projects coordinated through the Rural Infrastructure Authority (RIA).
 DHEC will expedite RIA projects to ensure timely permitting and technical advice for completing these infrastructure projects.
 DHEC allocation will be used to cover the cost of staffing and other needs to support and improve efficiencies as part of this effort.